saschadotcom/telegram-to-discord-monitor/README.md

 ## Features

-- Monitors specified Telegram group chats and forwards messages to a Discord webhook.
+- Monitors specified Telegram group chats using your own account (not a bot) and forwards messages to a Discord webhook.
+- Ideal for monitoring private groups.
 - Provides an interactive menu to either start monitoring or get chat IDs from incoming messages.
 - Uses Telegram's MTProto API for secure communication.